syncfusion-content/winui-docs/winui/Cartesian-Charts/Appearance.md

 ### Applying palette to segment

 Cartesian chart provides support to set the palette to series for applying predefined brushes to the segment.
-The following code example shows you how to set the [Metro]() palette for the series.
+The following code example shows you how to set the [GreenChrome]() palette for the series.

 {% tabs %}